Infiniti QX60: Model year changes and updates

 For the 2014 model year, the JX35 was rebadged as the QX60.
-New features include a USB port added in the center console, now available with 8 inch touch screen and navigation with AroundView Monitor, now available with Forward Braking System, Forward Collision Warning and Lane Departure Warning/Prevention systems, Rear View Camera now standard, now available with Bose speakers and surround sound, and Hybrid variant added (Limited and late Availability for hybrid).
+New features include a USB port added in the center console, a new 8-inch touch screen and navigation with AroundView Monitor, Forward Braking System, Forward Collision Warning and lane departure warning/prevention systems, rear view camera became standard, new Bose speakers and surround sound, and Hybrid variant added (limited and late availability for hybrid).